easybuilders/easybuild/docs/Configuration.rst

 Note that these locations are also used when EasyBuild looks for patch files in addition to the various ``easybuild/easyconfigs`` directories that are listed in the $PYTHONPATH.

+You can specify multiple paths where to look for sources, but only the first one will be used for downloading, so one needs to make sure at least the first path is writable by the user invoking ``eb``.

 .. _buildpath:

 Build path (``--buildpath``)